bonitasoft/bonita-doc/md/software-extensibility.md

 A [custom data type](create-a-complex-data-type.md) is a Java object (.jar file) or an XML definition (.xsd file) of a data structure.
 You can create a custom data type and use it to define a process variable if the standard data types are not suitable for your process.
 Note that although the custom data type framework provided in the product is stable, we cannot guarantee that all custom data types will work with future versions, because this depends on the details of how the data type is implemented.
+From version 7.0, we **strongly recommend** to use the [Business Data capabilities](define-and-deploy-the-bdm.md) instead of custom data types.

 ## Unstable extension points